 Conclusion

-Cable Internet is a pretty straightforward way to get connected to the web.
-It’s generally the most affordable option available.
-You’ll need to pay for a modem and connect it to a coaxial cable to get started.
-This is the wire that transmits your internet signal.
+Cable Internet is a straightforward way to connect to the web and is generally the most affordable option available.
+To get started, you’ll need to pay for a modem and connect it to a coaxial cable, which transmits your internet signal.

-Next, you’ll need to purchase a TV box or router and hook the coaxial cable to your television.
+Next, you must purchase a TV box or router and hook the cable to your television.
 Once you’ve done that, you can start streaming video or surfing the internet as you would on any other network.